-Despite its name meaning disagreement, Discord is actually a great place to hang out.
-Originally designed for gamers, the appeal soon spread to cover all kinds of people and hobbies across the world.
+Discord is a great place to hang out despite its name meaning disagreement.
+Originally designed for gamers, the appeal spread to cover various people and hobbies worldwide.
 Whenever you get people together like this, problems can arise that you may not be able to handle on your own.
-This tutorial will show you how to handle toxicity and how to report someone on Discord.
+This tutorial will show you how to handle toxicity and report someone on Discord.

-The vast majority of Discord users are calm, sensible and just want to hang out, have a chat, and discuss ideas and their hobbies.
-You will always get one or two that want to spoil it for everyone but those are thankfully rare on most servers.
-When it happens, other people will shut them down or the channel admin will step in.
+Most Discord users are calm and sensible and want to hang out, chat, and discuss ideas and hobbies.
+You will always get one or two that want to spoil it for everyone, but those are thankfully rare on most servers.
+Other people will shut them down, or the channel admin will step in when it happens.
 On those rare occasions when that doesn’t happen, it’s up to that admin to take it further.

 Reporting someone is usually a last resort.
 Channel admins can mute or kick toxic people from channels long before that happens.
 There may be extremes of behavior or situations when reporting is as much a duty of care to others as necessary.

 To report someone on Discord, they must have broken a community guideline.
 Those guidelines are fairly clear and cover the majority of incidents likely to happen on the platform.